manuemmanuel/manuemmanuel/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=👋+Hi,+I’m+Manu+Emmanuel;@manuemmanuel)](https://git.io/typing-svg)
+- 👀 I’m interested in ...
+- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...

 <h4 align="left">Hello there!
 I'm Manu Emmanuel, a passionate Computer Science student.
 This is where I share my projects, ideas, and contributions.
 Feel free to explore, fork, and contribute to any of the repositories you find interesting.</h4>